rra94/FPN/README.md

 # FPN
-BoundingBox AP iusing FPN with RCNN and Resnet Backbone in Pytorch
+BoundingBox AP using FPN with RCNN and Resnet Backbone in Pytorch